Company

 WRK version4.2.0 4.2.0 4.2.0

-On the client side, the wrk command line used is shown below.
-We varied $thread and $connection to arrive at the best throughput under the 5 ms p.99 latency SLA.
+On the client , the wrk command line used is shown below.
+We varied $thread and $connection to arrive at the best throughput under the 3ms p.99 latency SLA.

 Key Findings and Conclusions

-The Microsoft Azure Dpsv5 VMs powered by Ampere Altra processors are an excellent choice for Cloud Native workloads such as NGINX due to the innovative Cloud Native design and the fantastic price-performance that they offer.
-For cloud application developers, transitioning NGINX applications from legacy x86 VMs to Ampere Altra VMs is seamless today due to the maturity of the AArch64 software ecosystem.
-All in all, great performance and compelling price-performance, all while reducing your carbon footprint.
+The Microsoft Azure Dpsv5 VMs powered by Ampere Altra processors are an excellent choice for cloud native workloads such as NGINX due to the compelling performance and price-performance value that they offer.
+For cloud application developers, transitioning NGINX applications from legacy x86 VMs to Ampere Altra VMs is seamless today due to the maturity of the aarch64 software ecosystem.

-For more information about Azure virtual machines with Ampere Altra Arm-based processors, please visit the Azure blog for further details.
+For more information about Azure virtual machines with Ampere Altra Arm-based processors, please visit the Azure-Ampere VMs general availability announcement for further details.

 Footnotes